 Dave is a Certified Professional Accountant with extensive experience in financial management, bookkeeping/accounting, personal and corporate income tax preparation, risk management, compliance, and internal auditing.
-Currently Dave is a staff accountant at Kreston GTA.
-Dave also runs a part-time, side business specializing in tax preparation, accounting and bookkeeping services, and small business administration.
+Currently Dave runs a full-time business specializing in tax preparation, accounting and bookkeeping services, and small business administration.

 Meet Our Team

 Jessica is a registered social worker through the Ontario College of Social Workers and Social Service Workers.
 She is a graduate of York University’s critical social work honours program that primarily focused on anti-oppressive practice, equality and social justice.
 Previously, Jessica pursued a position working with at-risk young pregnant women that come from diverse social backgrounds.
-Today Jessica works with North House, advocating for and assisting homeless, or at-risk of homelessness individuals in North Durham.
 Jessica is passionate about making a difference in the lives of her clients, and giving them the voice they deserve.
 Jessica is excited to continue making a meaningful contribution within the community.